 Zell am See

 One of the coolest places for a family vacation is Austria, more precisely best you go to Zell am See!
 Its located in the south of Salzburg, in a magnificent idyll with high mountains and a crystal-clear lake.
-Here, around the Zeller Lake, you and your family will experience some unforgettable activities and plenty of amazing things to do.
-Whether swimming, hiking, cycling, sightseeing, surfing, sailing, stand-up paddling or just relaxing – for sure you won`t get bored there.
+Here, around Zeller Lake, you and your family will experience some unforgettable activities and plenty of amazing things to do.
+Whether swimming, hiking, cycling, sightseeing, surfing, sailing, stand-up paddling, or just relaxing – for sure you won`t get bored there.

 Things to Do in Austria

 Especially for kids, Zell am See offers a wide range of cool activities.
 Like a visit to Schmidolin, the cool dragon of the Schmitten mountain.
 Or go and have a ride at the Alpine Coaster Maisiflitzer.
-If you love hiking than the Sigmund Thun Gorge is a fantastic experience: On robust wooden paths it goes up through the gorge, you will pass thunderous waters and beautiful waterfalls.
+If you love hiking then the Sigmund Thun Gorge is a fantastic experience: On robust wooden paths it goes up through the gorge, you will pass thunderous waters and beautiful waterfalls.

 In winter you have to try skiing at the XXL Fun Slope and the Schmittenhöhe Snow Park!
 No matter if summer or winter – for sure all the family will love it there.
 Fantastic is here also the Zell am See Card, with which you can visit most of the attractions in Zell am See free of charge.